itz-me-pandian/Engineering-Seat-Allocation/README.md

 -Run this command in your terminal,don't forget to activate your virtual environment before execution

--After this command,move to the directory which contains Manage.py file and execute the code by the command
+-After this command,move to the directory which contains Manage.py file and run the software by the command

       python manage.py runserver